cptq/SignNet-BasisNet/README.md

 PyTorch Geometric SignNet for graph prediction: in `Alchemy`.

+PyTorch Geometric SignNet for graph prediction on ZINC: in `GINESignNetPyG`.

 DGL SignNet for graph prediction: in `GraphPrediction`.

 BasisNet for single graphs: in `LearningFilters`.